sayanghoshofficial/ToDo-App/README.md

 6. **Offline Support**: Ensure that hitting the refresh button (including a hard refresh) in the browser does not cause any change in the state of the app.
 It should work like a regular offline app.

-## Expectations

-Here's what we expect from your work:

-- **UI/UX Skills**: Demonstrate your UI/UX skills in designing a clean and user-friendly interface for the TODO app.

-- **Functionality**: Ensure that all the specified features work as expected.
-Users should be able to add, complete, and reset TODO items seamlessly.

-- **Additional Features**: If you have time, feel free to add any additional utility or UX features that enhance the user experience.
-Creativity is appreciated!

-- **Browser Compatibility**: The app should work in the latest versions of Google Chrome and Mozilla Firefox.